elaforge/karya/doc/derivation.md

 ScoreTimes through the warp signal, or adjust the times itself.
 For instance, a call implementing grace notes may override the warp to give them a constant duration regardless of the tempo.

-ScoreTime is implemented in 'Ui.ScoreTime', RealTime in 'Perform.RealTime'.

 ## TrackLang syntax